neila42/neila42/README.md

 [LinkedIn](https://www.linkedin.com/in/neilam4242)

 ## 🪲 Welcome to my code area 🪲
-Welcome to my summary of all the projects I've worked on during my time at 42 Lausanne, as well as my personal projects.
-I've centralized a list of these projects here, with direct links to their respective GitHub repositories.
+Welcome to my summary of all the projects I've worked on during my time at 42 Lausanne.
+I've centralized them bellow, with direct links to their respective GitHub repositories.

 **Cursus 42**